home-assistant/home-assistant.io/source/_integrations/salus.markdown

 {% include integrations/config_flow.md %}

-As a first step you will need to enter your credentials to login into the [Salus account](https://salus-it500.com/public/login.php), and on the second step you will be able to select the device you want to configure from a list of all devices in that account.
+As a first step, you will need to enter your credentials to login into the [Salus account](https://salus-it500.com/public/login.php) and on the second step, you will be able to select the device you want to configure from a list of all devices in that account.

-Alternatively, add the following information to your `configuration.yaml` file:

 ## Concepts